ScottBrian/scottbrian_utils/README.rst

 10. The @time_box decorator allows you to print start, stop, and execution times.
 11. The timer item provides a way to keep track of time to determine when a function has timed out.
 12. The UniqueTS class provides a way to obtain a unique timestamp.
+13. The ExcHook class handles thread exceptions for test cases to ensure the test case fails

 Examples: